ThomasChambers15243/Dissertation/README.md

 # What is this?
 This project is the software for my Computer Science Dissertation at Falmouth University, 2024.
 The repo contains all code files, data collection, data analysis and write-up.

 **Research Question:** Can GPT3.5 generate code that scores higher than university programming students in code-quality metrics.

-The purpose of this code base is to provide a streamlined pipeline to generate hundreds of code solutions for *n* questions and collect code-quality metrics based on those soltuions.
-Data for human-written code solutions can also be collected.
+The purpose of this code base is to provide a streamlined pipeline to generate hundreds of code solutions for *n* questions and collect code-quality metrics based on those solutions.
+Data for human-written code solutions is also collected.

 **main.py** runs is the root file to run the project from.
 To get detailed usage, use the help command: